Volume 16, Issue 3 (May & June 2025) BCN 2025, 16(3): 619-632 | Back to browse issues page

 XML Print

-1- Physiology Research Center, Department of Physiology, Iran University of Medical Sciences, Tehran, Iran.
+1- Department of Orthopedics, Bone and Joint Reconstruction Research Center, School of Medicine, Iran University of Medical Sciences, Tehran, Iran.

-2- School of Medicine, Iran University of Medical Sciences, Tehran, Iran.
+2- Physiology Research Center, Iran University of Medical Sciences, Tehran, Iran.

-3- Faculty of Advanced Science and Technology, Tehran Medical Sciences, Islamic Azad University, Tehran, Iran.
+3- Department of Cellular and Molecular Biology, Faculty of Advanced Science and Technology, Tehran Medical Sciences Branch, Islamic Azad University, Tehran, Iran.

 Abstract:

-Method: Two weeks after chronic constriction injury (CCI) of sciatic nerve, adult male rats were divided into three main experimental groups: Control, Vehicle which received normal saline, and Treatment which received Genotropin (0.3 and 0.6 mg/kg) either alone or in combination with L-arginine, L-NAME, or glutamate (n=8).
-Pain-related behaviors were assessed using Von Frey filaments, plantar and the Randall-Selitto tests.
-Blood samples were collected to evaluate relevant oxidant/antioxidant markers.
+Methods: Two weeks after chronic constriction injury (CCI) of the sciatic nerve, adult male rats were randomly assigned to three main groups: Control, vehicle (normal saline [NS]), and treatment.
+The treatment group received Genotropin at doses of 0.3 and 0.6 mg/kg, either alone or in combination with L-arginine, L-NAME, or glutamate (n=8 per group).
+Pain-related behaviors were assessed using Von Frey filaments, the plantar test, and the Randall–Selitto test.
+Blood samples were collected to analyze oxidative and antioxidative markers.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience